dzuvic/jtsgen/README.md

 Currently the following features are supported:

 * Emitting types for `@TypeScript` annotated Java classes and interfaces
-* Package name as typescript name space
+* Java package as typescript name space
 * converting getter/setter to TypeScript types
 * common top level package as module name
 * `readonly` if no setter is found